Steve Worster: College career

 Worster was heavily recruited to play college football for several schools.
 He chose to accept a scholarship to the University of Texas at Austin to play for the Longhorns, where he played under coach Darrell Royal.
 He was the motivation behind Royal's famed wishbone offense, which was introduced in 1968.
 Fans nicknamed Worster "Big Woo".

 During his years at Texas, Worster rushed for 2,353 yards and scored 36 touchdowns.
 His teams won three Southwest Conference titles and two national championships.
 Worster was featured on the cover of Dave Campbell's Texas Football magazine in 1970.
 He finished fourth in balloting for the Heisman Trophy, behind Jim Plunkett, Joe Theismann, and Archie Manning.
 Worster was a two-time All-American (1969 and 1970) and three-time All-Southwest Conference selection, and was voted 1970 Texas Amateur Athlete of the Year by Texas Sports Writers Association.
 Worster has also been inducted into the Texas Longhorn Hall of Fame and the Cotton Bowl Hall of Fame.

+In 1979, he was named to the Southwest Conference All-1970's team.